How to support someone with communication difficulties

 Written by Therapy Focus Advanced Occupational Therapist, Glenna Tan

-Communication is a basic human right and a crucial part of learning and development – but it’s also something that successful communicators can take for granted.
+Communication is a fundamental human right and a crucial part of learning and development – but it is also something that successful communicators can take for granted.
 By modifying the way we interact with people who have communication difficulties, we can support them to communicate effectively and be heard.

 Top tips for effective communication

-- If you don’t understand a person when they are communicating, it is better to tell them so you can work out a better option together.
+- If you do not understand a person when they are trying to communicate with you, let them know so you can find a solution together.

-Therapy Focus speech pathologists help children and adults with disability develop their speech, language, literacy and communication.
-This can include support for the use of Alternative and Augmentative Communication (AAC) systems and solutions for people whose communication needs are not met by speech or writing.
-Learn more here.
+Speech pathologists help children and adults with disability develop their speech, language, literacy and communication.
+This can include support for the use of alternative and augmentative communication (AAC) systems and solutions for people whose communication needs are not met by speech or writing.

 Contact us today on 1300 135 373 to start your extraordinary journey.